 Why Trysil uses full-clone in TTSession

 The Unit of Work pattern is a classic.
-You hand an object a list of entities, it tracks their changes, and at commit time it figures out which fields changed on which entities and emits the minimal set of INSERT / UPDATE / DELETE statements.
+You hand an object a list of entities, you mutate them, and at commit time you get one transaction that reconciles memory with the database.
 Hibernate does it.
 Entity Framework does it.
 Most mature ORMs do it.

 How Hibernate and EF do it